Postpartum Body Changes No One Tells You

 Other than eating healthy, consider working towards regaining your body’s collagen by adding collagen powder to your daily routine.

-Apply some coconut oil every day and once you have gained strength you can do some exercises to shed that weight and loose skin off.
+Apply some coconut oil every day and once you have gained strength you can do some exercises to shed that weight and lose skin off.

 Stretch Marks Are Real